 There are several factors that may entice someone to climb a particular mountain.
 “Elevation” is a big one – Many strive to climb the highest in the state, the highest in a range, all the 10,000 footers, etc. Other draws include the peak’s prominence, the view from the summit, or the nature of the journey.
 For Ear Mountain, the trait that piqued my interest more than any other was its strange shape.
 Ear Mountain first caught my attention from afar as I was driving through the Choteau area on my way to Glacier Park, and then my curiosity grew as I saw photos taken from closer vantage points.
 But what really “sealed the deal” for me was the aerial photograph at the top of this page.
 Seeing Ear Mountain’s tilted, flat top, surrounded by sheer cliffs, motivated me to put it at the top of my list for 2014 . . .
-I did get to climb it that summer with my friend Tim, and enjoyed it so much that I returned with other friends in both 2015 and 2016.
+I did get to climb it that summer with my friend Tim, and enjoyed it so much that I returned with others in 2015, 2016, and 2020.
 (Photo Tour)

 The tricky parts.